raymond-young/Food-Finder/README.md

 React Native: Code is written in JavaScript and React Native compiles that into Java, Objective C or Swift Code depending on the environment.

+# TODO:
+- Restyling of the Login page (potentially separate the food login from the Job login)
+    - Potentially use this colour palette? https://www.color-hex.com/color-palette/1294
+- Change any stray references to 'Job' to 'Restaurant' or 'Food' where appropriate.
+- Refactoring to have the Review, Swipe, and Map screens inherit from a parent class.
+- Look into using Redux for storing information.
+- Move Yelp auth to an environment file.
+- Allow searches to be customisable by user input.

 # React Native Notes
 ## Components
 Documentation here: https://reactjs.org/docs/react-component.html